twistedanarky/swags-todo/README.md

 - Click the **"Login"** button and enter the password: `admin123`
 - Once logged in, you can check off items by clicking the checkboxes
 - Click **"Logout"** to log out

+### GitHub Gist Sync (Optional)
+1. Click the **"Configure Gist"** button (⚙️ icon)
+2. Get a GitHub Personal Access Token:
+   - Go to GitHub → Settings → Developer settings → Personal access tokens → Tokens (classic)
+   - Click "Generate new token (classic)"
+   - Give it a name and select the **"gist"** scope
+   - Copy the generated token
+3. Paste the token in the configuration modal
+4. Optionally enter an existing Gist ID, or leave blank to create a new one
+5. Click "Save Configuration"
+6. Your todos will now sync automatically to GitHub Gist!

 ## Running the Project